 What Is Computer Science?

-Those working in computer science focus mainly on computing theory, programming, algorithms, and models to develop software or computer systems that people utilize around the globe.
-A computer science degree can cover topics like design and analysis of algorithms, data analysis, an introduction to operating systems and different programming languages.
+Those working in computer science focus mainly on computing theory, programming algorithms and models to develop software or computer systems that people utilize around the globe.
+A computer science program will typically cover topics like design and analysis of algorithms, data analysis, an introduction to operating systems, and different programming languages.
 Computer scientists generally focus on software and are typically the ones to create algorithms that make programs like artificial intelligence, machine learning, cloud computing, and even video games work.

 What Is Computer Engineering?

 Computer engineers generally focus on creating, testing, and evaluating the technology for hardware and software interfaces.
-A computer engineering degree can cover topics like computer architecture, computer networks, and physics.
+If you choose computer engineering as your major, the program will likely cover topics like computer architecture, computer networks, and physics.
 It is a computer engineer’s job to develop new processors, microchips, and other components that physically go into computers and smartphones to make them work each and every time someone clicks the “on” button.
 This field may often require a combination of electrical engineering skills and computer science knowledge.

 Similarities and Differences Between Computer Science and Computer Engineering

-Again, computer science and computer engineering are two distinct areas of study and work, however, there are similarities between the two.
-The obvious ones first: Both professions use and work with computers, both work with data and math, and both work to advance the field of computing.
-Because of these similarities, both areas of study could share prerequisites and coursework at your chosen college or university (link prerequisite math and research classes).
+While computer science and computer engineering are two distinct areas of study, there are similarities between the two.
+Both professions, for example, involve working with computers.
+Both also involve data and math and work to advance the field of computing.
+Because of these similarities, both areas of study could share prerequisites and coursework at your chosen college or university.

-Individuals with a computer science or computer engineering degree may be qualified for a variety of job specialties.
-Here’s some information on common jobs that these areas of study may prepare you for.
+Individuals with a computer science or computer engineering degree may be qualified for a variety of different types of tech positions in a wide range of industries.
+Here’s a closer look.

 Computer Science Job Outlook

 There’s some good news for those looking at becoming computer scientists in the near future.
-According to the Bureau of Labor Statistics, the employment of computer and information research scientists is projected to grow 15% from 2019 to 2029.
-The bureau added, that rate is “much faster” than the average rate for all occupations.
-Perhaps most encouraging of all, the bureau noted, for this field “job prospects are expected to be excellent.”
+According to the most recent data from the U.S. Bureau of Labor Statistics (BLS) , the employment of computer and information research scientists is projected to grow 21% from 2021 to 2031, much faster than the average for all occupations.

-It’s also important to note that those working in computer science may see different job titles pop up on their job search.
-These titles can include (but are not limited to), software developer, database administrator, web developer, or project manager.
-It can even include job titles like full-stack developer, engineering manager, user interface designer, information security analyst, information technology specialist, mobile application designer or developer, and more.
+The types of jobs you may be able to get with a computer science degree include: software developer, database administrator, web developer, project manager, full-stack developer, engineering manager, user interface designer, information security analyst, information technology specialist, mobile application designer or developer, and more.

 Computer Engineering Job Outlook

-On the flip side, the Bureau of Labor Statistics explained that computer hardware engineers’ employment rate is projected to grow much more slowly over the same timeframe.
-It is estimated from 2019-2029 the job market for computer hardware engineers would grow just 2%, marking a slower growth rate than the average occupation.
+According to the BLS, the employment rate for computer hardware engineers is projected to grow much more slowly over the same timeframe.
+From 2021 to 2031, the job market for computer hardware engineers is expected to grow 5%, which is as fast as average as the average occupation.

 As computer scientists, those with a computer engineering degree could qualify for roles under a variety of job titles.
-Those titles include (but again are not limited to) telecommunications engineer, computer architect, communication engineer, network systems engineer, systems architect, and simply, computer engineer.
+These include: telecommunications engineer, computer architect, communication engineer, network systems engineer, systems architect, and simply, computer engineer.

 Recommended: Return on Education for Bachelor’s Degrees